-- 5.1 Our school chooses to respond to the legal requirement in maintained schools to teach Religious Education and Sex and Relationships Education, and to non-statutory guidelines to cover other aspects of Personal, Social, Health and Economic Education (PSHEE).
-Our programme encourages respect for other people, with particular regard to the protected characteristics under the Equality Act 2010 - 5.2 Our PSHEE course is delivered to all pupils through discrete RWE (relationship and wellbeign education) lessons taught by our teachers.
-There is one lesson of RWE taught weekly.
-We also timetable a fortnightly circle time seeion to support our school's core values and the RWE curriculum.
-Additionally, our teachers lead a fortnightly core values assembly.
+5.1 Our school chooses to respond to the legal requirement in maintained schools to teach Religious Education and Relationships and Sex Education (RSE), and to non-statutory guidelines to cover other aspects of Personal, Social, Health and Economic Education (PSHEE).
+Our programme encourages respect for other people, with particular regard to the protected characteristics under the Equality Act 2010 5.2 Our PSHEE course is delivered to all pupils through discrete RWE (Relationship and Wellbeing Education) lessons taught by our teachers.
+The lessons ensure we cover the requirements set out in the updated DFE RSE guidance.
 Elements of the programme may be supported through the bringing in of additional expertise, such as outside speakers, or the use of teachers with a particular interest or knowledge in a specific area.
-In addition to these discrete sessions, RWE is also dealt with across the curriculum (e.g. Social issues through the teaching of English Literature; Health through Biology and PE; Citizenship through History & RE).
-There are also centrally organised sessions which supplement the delivery in house, dealing with issues such as bullying, alcohol, sexual relationships and drugs, as well as supporting careers and economic education.
+In addition to these discrete sessions, RWE is also dealt with across the curriculum.

-6 Co-curriculur
+6 Co-curricular

-- 6.1 A wide range of enrichment activities supplements the timetabled curriculum.
-Our pupils are encouraged to take part in an extensive range of art, drama, music, sport and other activities and clubs.
-Regular themed days and weeks are held.
-These may include Book Week, Maths Week, Science Week, Anti-Bullying Week or Children in need day. - 6.2 Pupils are taken to places of interest on a regular basis.
+- 6.1 A range of enrichment activities supplements the timetabled curriculum.
+Our pupils are encouraged to take part in an range of art, drama, music, sport and other activities and clubs.
+Themed days and weeks are held.
+These may include Book Day, Children in Need, Safer Internet Day. - 6.2 Pupils are taken to places of interest on a regular basis.
 Visits, including residential opportunities, are organised annually, which help to develop independence, teamwork and responsibility in a different environment to that in school.